thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-16-beginning-arduino-push-button-led.md

 ---
 So you want to Learn to program and build projects with Arduino.
 Me too, and I want to help you learn from my experience, as I too am a beginner.

-I could do the boring, pointless Arduino version of Hello Wold, [Blink!](http://arduino.cc/en/Tutorial/Blink?from=Tutorial.BlinkingLED "Boring Hello World Blink tutorial"), tutorial that most people start with, but it doesn&#8217;t involve enough as far as I am concerned ( it&#8217;s all already done for you), but go ahead if you feel its worth it.
+I could do the boring, pointless Arduino version of Hello Wold, [Blink!](http://arduino.cc/en/Tutorial/Blink?from=Tutorial.BlinkingLED "Boring Hello World Blink tutorial"), tutorial that most people start with, but it doesn't involve enough as far as I am concerned ( it's all already done for you), but go ahead if you feel its worth it.
 For me, I want to be able to interact with it.

 So for my first Arduino project I want to press a button to turn on an LED.
 This involves 2 Arduino Fundamentals, reading input (the button), processing it in our program (an Arduino sketch) and output a result ( turning on or off an L.E.D.).

-so without boring you, lets Jump straight in&#8230;
+so without boring you, lets Jump straight in...

 **Components we need**: